EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

     def list(self) -> list[Movie]:
         """Get all movies.

-        Returns list[Movie] throughout all sessions for consistency.
-        Session 04's SQLModel queries return sequences, but we convert with list() to maintain this interface.
+        Always returns list[Movie] for consistency.
+SQLModel queries return sequences, but convert with list() to maintain this interface.
         """
         return list(self._items.values())

     def create(self, payload: MovieCreate) -> Movie:
         """Add a new movie and return it with assigned ID.

-        Session 04: This becomes `session.add()` + `session.commit()`,
-        but the function signature stays the same.
+        In a SQLModel-backed version this maps to `session.add()` + `session.commit()` while keeping the same signature.
         """
         movie = Movie(id=self._next_id, **payload.model_dump())
         self._items[movie.id] = movie